Sydney Trains

 Sydney Trains is the brand name and operator of suburban and intercity train services in and around Greater Sydney in New South Wales, Australia.

-The metropolitan part of the network is a hybrid urban-suburban rail system with a central underground core.
+The inner part of the network is a suburban rail system with a central underground core.
 It covers 369 km of route length over 919 km of track, with 169 stations on nine lines.

+Sydney Trains also operates the NSW intercity train network, with regional electric and diesel services reaching further away and long distance destinations, including Newcastle, Bathurst, Goulburn, Bomaderry, Scone, and Dungog.

-The network has frequencies of 5–10 minutes at peak-time at most inner-city and major stations, and 15 minutes off-peak at most minor stations.
+The suburban network has frequencies of 5–10 minutes at peak-time at most inner-city and major stations, and 15 minutes off-peak at most minor stations.
 During the weekday peak, train services are more frequent.
+Frequencies on the intercity network vary by line, but they generally run at least four trains per direction in the peak hour, and at least one train per hour in off-peak times.

-Nearly the entire fleet consists of bilevel electric multiple unit trains.
+Nearly all rolling stock consists of double-deck electric multiple unit trains, but some single-deck diesel multiple units are run on the intercity network.

+Sydney Trains are labelled with a "T" symbol on station signs and timetables.
+Additionally, each suburban service is given a number ranging from 1 to 9 (T1, T2, etc.).
+Intercity services are sometimes shown with three-letter abbreviations (for instance, the Blue Mountains line is labelled BMT).

-The network is managed by Transport for NSW and is part of its Opal ticketing system.
+The network is managed by Transport for NSW and is integrated with its Opal ticketing system.
 In 2024–25, 270 million passenger journeys were made on the suburban network, making it the most-used rail network in Australia.

 History

-In May 2012, the Minister for Transport announced a restructure of RailCorp, the organisation that owned and managed the metropolitan rail network and operated passenger services throughout New South Wales.
+In May 2012, the Minister for Transport announced a restructure of RailCorp, the organisation that owned and managed the suburban rail network and operated passenger services throughout New South Wales.
 Two new organisations were created to take over the operation of the services from July 2013.
 Sydney Trains acquired all suburban services in the Sydney metropolitan area bounded by Berowra, Emu Plains, Macarthur and Waterfall from RailCorp's CityRail division.

-Intercity and Hunter Line services previously operated by CityRail were taken over by NSW Trains, branded as NSW TrainLink.
+Intercity and regional train services previously operated by CityRail were taken over by NSW Trains, branded as NSW TrainLink.

 RailCorp remained the owner of the network infrastructure.
 When first created as subsidiaries of RailCorp, Sydney Trains and NSW Trains were not controlled entities of RailCorp, but were instead controlled by Transport for NSW.
-In July, they ceased to be subsidiaries of RailCorp and became independent standalone agencies in July 2017.
+They later ceased to be subsidiaries of RailCorp, becoming independent standalone agencies in July 2017.